James Orengo: Advocating for constitutional reforms and multi-party democracy

-Political career
+Politics

+Member of Parliament

 Orengo was elected as an MP for Ugenya Constituency as a KANU candidate in a by-election in 1980.
 He became the youngest MP, at age 29.
 He was subsequently elected as an MP in December 1992 on a FORD-Kenya ticket.
-He was re-elected in December 1997 on a Ford-Kenya ticket but lost his seat in the 2002 general elections when he also contested for the Presidency on a Social Democratic Party ticket.
+He was re-elected in December 1997 on a Ford-Kenya ticket but lost his seat in the 2002 general elections when he also contested for the presidency on a Social Democratic Party ticket.

+2002 Presidential run

-Orengo ran for the presidency in 2002 for the Social Democratic Party(SDP), but finished fourth with just 0.4% of the votes.
+Orengo ran for the presidency in 2002 for the Social Democratic Party (SDP), but finished fourth with just 0.4% of the votes.
 His party lost all of its parliamentary places, as many SDP's leading figures had joined the NARC coalition.

+2007 Parliament run

-As of 2007, he was still the SDP chairman.
-The party supported Raila Odinga of Orange Democratic Movement at the 2007 general elections.
+As of 2007, he was still the SDP chairman which supported Raila Odinga of Orange Democratic Movement at the 2007 general elections.
 In the 2007 elections Orengo won the Ugenya Parliamentary seat on an ODM ticket.
 He had been out of parliament since the 2002 elections after losing the seat to Archbishop Stephen Ondiek.

 During the post-election crisis, Orengo served as one of four spokesmen for the Orange Democratic Movement in its attempts to settle its dispute with the Party of National Unity following the disputed presidential elections in Kenya in 2007.

+Ministry for lands

 Orengo was sworn in as a Minister for Lands in the new Coalition Government formed by the National Accord Act of 2008.
 This is his first stint as a cabinet minister.

 Orengo revealed the sale of the Grand Regency hotel at 2.7 billion Kenyan shillings (approximately €30 million EUR).
 He announced the transfer of ownership from the Central Bank of Kenya to the new Libyan owners had taken place under the direction of Amos Kimunya, finance minister.
 This set off the Grand Regency Scandal.